RobynBrossard42/minecraft_server_scripts/README.md

 # minecraft_server_scripts
-A collection of usefull scripts for running a minecraft unix server and daemonizing it using screen
+A collection of usefull scripts and systemd files for running a minecraft unix server and daemonizing